pavelsolis/Git-GitHub-Primer/README.md

 $ git rebase origin/<branchname>	# If local and remote branches diverge
 ```
+- `git pull` equals either `git fetch` + `git merge` (default) or `git fetch` + `git rebase`, depending on configuration options or command line flags.
+Thus, the opposite of `git push` is `git fetch` not `git pull`. `git merge` and `git rebase` reconcile diverging branches, the choice between them depends on how you want the commit history to look like (see [1](https://stackoverflow.com/questions/21817248/whats-the-difference-between-git-rebase-and-merge-no-ff) and [2](https://stackoverflow.com/questions/28140434/is-there-a-difference-between-git-rebase-and-git-merge-ff-only)).
+- To recover from an incomplete rebase operation and detached HEAD, see [this](https://stackoverflow.com/questions/5772192/how-can-i-reconcile-detached-head-with-master-origin).
 - If `git push` displays the following (due to a git-lfs hook):
 ```bash
 This repository is configured for Git LFS but 'git-lfs' was not found on your path.